Yakkeshwar/Avatar-Generation-from-Real-Images-using-Deep-learning/README.md

 3. Understand how an image is stored.
 4. Transform the image to grayscale.
 5. Smoothen the grayscale image.
 6. Retrieve the edges of the  image.
 7. Prepare a mask image.
-8. Apply a Cartoon Effect.
+8. Apply a Avatar Effect.
 9. Plot all the transitions together.
 10. Implement functionality for save or download buttons.